GoogleCloudPlatform/enterprise-knowledge-solution/README.md

 ## Solution Architecture
 ![Solution Architecture](assets/deployment-architecture.png "Solution Architecture")
+    The above diagram dipicts a [Dataflow](DATAFLOW.md) of how the documents uploaded into Google Cloud Storage bucket is processed and prepared for search and summarization.

 ## Deployment Guide
 This guide provides step-by-step instructions on how to deploy the `Document Process and Understanding with Composer` sample on Google Cloud using Terraform.